cython/cython/docs/src/userguide/extension_types.rst

 ===================================

 Extension types can be forward-declared, like :keyword:`struct` and :keyword:`union` types.
-This is usually necessary.
+This is usually not necessary and violates the DRY principle (Don't Repeat Yourself).

 If you are forward-declaring an extension type that has a base class, you must specify the base class in both the forward declaration and its subsequent